linkerd/website/linkerd.io/content/2/tasks/configuring-external-prometheus.md

 description = "Configure external prometheus to scrape linkerd metrics"
 +++

-Though Linkerd comes with its own prometheus instance, there can be cases where a extrnal prometheus instance has to be used for various reasons.
+Even though Linkerd comes with its own prometheus instance, there can be cases where using a extrnal prometheus instance makes more sense for various reasons.
 This tutorial shows how to configure a prometheus instance to scrape both the control-plane as well as the proxy's metrics in a format that is consumable both by a user as well as Linkerd control-plane components like web, etc.